 For illustrative and discussion purposes only.

 No assurance can be given that any investment will achieve its objectives or avoid losses.
+Past performance is not necessarily indicative of future results.

 The information and opinions expressed are as of the date set forth therein and may not be updated to reﬂect new information.